DevonCurtis/codepath-prework/README.md

 ## Hello World App

 ### App Description
-`TODO://` An application that displays Hello World and allows the user to change the color
+`TODO://` An application that displays Hello World and allows the user to change the color of the text, customize the text that displays to the screen and change background color.

 ### App Walk-though